-Taking account of the range of assumptions used, this paper recommends a real discount rate of 5 percent be used in the Council's analysis.
+Taking account of the range of assumptions used, the Council has chosen a real discount rate of 5 percent be used in the Sixth Plan analysis.
 The Council expects that individual entities may well have different values at the point at which they actually make investment decisions.